 in clean guitars, over-audible bass lines, classical influenced melodies and clean wailing.
 It is very likely that Hoest and

-his pals were part of the later generation that were exposed to modern flower metal before ever hearing any real Black Metal.
+his pals were part of the later generation that were exposed to modern flower metal before ever hearing any real black metal.

 Nattestid... is not a totally worthless album.
-The band are fairly
+The band are

-away and flee.
+Turn away and flee.